greenshark007/handigeplugin/README.md

-# handigeplugin
+# adminplugin
-handige plugin voor voor admins
+this is a plugin for admins